OldNemesis1990/reservation-test/README.md

 - Roles and Permissions via Spatie.
 - Accommodations Creation via admin or managers.
-- Reservation creation via clerk.
+- Reservation creation, more information, Check in trigger with time in date via staff.
 - Relationships between models have been established.
 - Migrations are set up to Cascade on Delete where required.
 - Dynamic path in storage is established on accommodation creation or image upload.
+- Dispatch jobs emails with custom templates

 ## How to Use